|Nutritional Guidelines (per serving)|

 While the light green cocktail may seem simple in terms of flavor (vodka, liqueur, and lemonade—nothing unique there), it is the Ty Ku liqueur that turns an ordinary concoction into a sensational one.
 Inside the sake-based liqueur are over 20 fruits and botanicals that, in this case especially, are displayed beautifully and really shine.

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the liqueur, vodka, and lemonade.
+In a cocktail shaker, pour the vodka, liqueur, and lemonade.
+Fill with ice.

 - As with all martinis, the hello kitty deserves the best vodka you're comfortable pouring.
 The mix is so transparent that you will taste any impurities in the vodka, so try to stick with premium vodkas or those you wouldn't mind drinking straight.

 - Likewise, fresh-squeezed lemonade is going to make a better tasting cocktail.
 It's as easy as mixing 1 part each simple syrup and lemon juice with two parts water.
 You can even make a single glass by shaking it up with ice.

 - Another advantage to homemade lemonade is that you can control the sweet and sour flavors to suit your taste by adding more syrup or juice.
 Many of the bottled lemonades are either too sweet or too sour, which can easily throw off the cocktail's balance.

 - This is an ideal recipe to transform into a simple punch.
 Simply increase the ingredients for the number of servings needed.
 You can make it a little lighter (so your guests don't get too tipsy) by pouring 1 part each Ty Ku and vodka and 2 or 3 parts lemonade.
 It also makes an excellent pre-mixed drink if you keep a pitcher in the refrigerator.